Crikvenica seafront promenade and beach on the Kvarner Riviera

 Top Attractions

-Frankopan Monastery & Museum
+Frankopan Monastery and Museum

 Church of the Assumption